oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 7. Click **Add Column** button.

-8. For Clothing column, enter the following:
+8. For the Clothing column, enter the following:

     * Column - enter **CLOTHING**